RobinsonLab/GlobalCurve/README.md

 GlobalCurve
 ===========

 This is script-driven global non-linear least squares parameter estimation written in Fortran 90.
-The software was originally written to analyzed time resolved fluorescence data (decay).
+The software was originally written to analyze time resolved fluorescence data (decay).
 The observed fluorescence decay is the intrinsic decay convolved with the *instrument resonse function (IRF)*.

+### Limitations ###
+- This is compiled softare.
+Additional models must be compiled.
+- This was written using the Digital/Compac/Fujitsu/Intel F90 compiler, which uses digital extensions of the F90 standared.
+This restricts one to development on DOS.
+- Srcripts (usually called .ans files) are written in a custom format.
+These days, one would write in YAML or similar.
+- One must have global.in file (a .conf file) in the working directory of the .ans file.
+- Software is **very unforgiving** of errors in data format or script files.

 Installation